Password Boss Review 2026: An Underdog Password Management Solution

 • Bank account info

 This info can be saved to identities, and you can have as many as you like.
-This feature lets us easily autofill details for multiple people, addresses, and similar.
+This feature lets us easily autofill details for multiple people, addresses, and similar information.

 Password strength report

-While a password manager’s main function is to safely store your passwords so you don’t have to remember them, many also include tools to audit your passwords to ensure they’re as secure as possible.
+While a password manager’s main function is to safely store your passwords, many also include tools to audit your passwords to ensure they’re as secure as possible.
 For Password Boss, this comes in the form of the Security Dashboard.

 The Security Dashboard shows several useful pieces of information:

-• A breakdown of how many items we have stored across each category (passwords, identities, Emergency Access contacts, etc.).
+• A breakdown of how many items are stored across each category (passwords, identities, Emergency Access contacts, etc.)

 The dark web scans will search the dark web (the part of the internet that isn’t indexed by search engines and is often used for illicit activities) for passwords or email addresses that have been compromised in data breaches and similar incidents.
 This is a super useful tool, and we recommend using it.

-Overall, the Security Dashboard is simple but functional.
 Once we reviewed our security results, we could then take immediate action to remedy issues, such as changing compromised or weak passwords.
+We're not sure why, but Password Boss flagged several passwords as weak and as duplicates, but no entries were listed in those categories.

 “Digital legacy” refers to the ability to pass on access to data in the event of an emergency or death.
 This feature can save a lot of headaches during times when you and your family probably have more important things to worry about.

-The main difference between Password Sharing and Emergency Access is that we can set a waiting period (up to 30 days) before the emergency contact gets access.
-Apart from that, once we send the invitation, it remains active indefinitely or until canceled.
-We could grant contacts access to everything in our Password Boss account or only select items — it’s up to our discretion.
+The main difference between Password Sharing and Emergency Access is that you can set a waiting period (up to 30 days) before the emergency contact gets access.
+Otherwise, once you send the invitation, it remains active indefinitely or until canceled.
+You can grant contacts access to everything in your Password Boss account or only select items — it’s up to you.

 It’s worth noting that Emergency Access has to be granted before the emergency happens.
 For that reason, it’s probably best to designate your emergency contacts when you first set up the account, just in case.